-YWCA Delaware Advocacy Positions
+YWCA Delaware Policy Pillars and Advocacy Issues 2023

 YWCA Delaware’s mission is to eliminate racism, empower women and promote peace, justice, freedom and dignity for all.
-We advocate for community action, public policies and practices that improve economic security, health, safety and social equity for women and their families with particular attention to the issues that affect people of color.
+We advocate for community action, public policies and practices that improve economic security, health, safety and social equity for women and their families, with particular attention to the issues that affect people of color.

 Health & Safety

 Support survivors and work to prevent domestic violence, sexual assault, and other forms of gender-based violence as demand for services continues to rise.
 Work towards closing the gap in health disparities between People of Color and white people.
 Priorities include: